Ed-Yang/Pikaptcha/README.md

 	--username, -u #This is the username
 	--password, -p #This is the password
 	--email, -e #This is the email
-	--plusmail, -m #Suppose your gmail address is test@gmail.com.
+	--plusmail, -m #The email to be filled in registration form.
+Suppose your gmail address is test@gmail.com.
 If you use -m test@gmail.com, this will activate the plusmail trick
-	--count, -c #This is the number of accounts to make --recaptcha, -r #This is your 2captcha key --autoverify, -av #Set this to True if you want to autoverify emails.
+	--gmail, -g # the gmail address for autoverify --count, -c #This is the number of accounts to make --recaptcha, -r #This is your 2captcha key --autoverify, -av #Set this to True if you want to autoverify emails.
 Otherwise False (or don't use the tag)